-Martin Heydon is a TD in the 32nd Dáil having previously been elected to the 31st Dail following the General Election in February 2011.
+Martin Heydon is Chairman of the Fine Gael Parliamentary Party.
+He is a TD in the 32nd Dáil having previously been elected to the 31st Dail following the General Election in February 2011.
 Martin is the Chairman of the Fine Gael Parliamentary Party and is a member of a number of Oireachtas Committees, including: Arts, Heritage, Regional, Rural, and Gaeltacht Affiars; and Petitions.

 Martin is a native of South Kildare living near Kilcullen.
 He attended Crookstown N.S., Cross & Passion College Kilcullen and Kildalton Agricultural College.